techqueria/website/.github/CONTRIBUTING.md

 If after a week you haven't heard from any of the maintainers, please mention `@techqueria/admins` in the PR.

-## Questions?

-If you have any questions, comments, concerns or general feedback, we're happy to help!

-### GitHub Mentions

-Please make a comment mentioning `@techqueria/admins` in your issue or PR and one of us will get back to you ASAP.

-### Slack

-If you are part of the [Techqueria Slack workspace](https://techqueria.org/slack/), we also have a dedicated `#website` channel for discussion and a `#website-gh` for GitHub notifications.

-### Email

-If needed, there is also the option of emailing us using [organizers@techqueria.org](mailto:organizers@techqueria.org).

 ## Troubleshooting

 ### Error: Cannot find module